Classic-Paterson/SwaggerFunctionApp/README.md

 ### Installing
 Fork or clone this bad boy and run it up.

-This is nothing more than a simple Function App that will return what ever variable you throw at in as a url parameter.
+This is nothing more than a simple Function App that will return what ever variable you throw at it as a url parameter.

 ### Using
 To navigate to the Swagger Ui use